-- Shares owned outright by an Non-Employee Director, including shares owned jointly with a spouse; - Shares held in a personal IRA or rollover IRA; and - Unvested restricted stock or restricted stock units.
+- Shares owned outright by an Non-Employee Director, including shares owned jointly with a spouse; - Shares held in a personal IRA or rollover IRA; - Unvested restricted stock or restricted stock units; and - Any stock units credited to a Non-Employee Director's account under the Koppers Holdings Inc. Director Deferred Compensation Plan.